-Fair value of the yacht hotel as at 31 December 2021 has been estimated to be EUR 35 million (31.12.2020: EUR 36 million).
+Fair value of the yacht hotel as at 31 December 2022 has been estimated to be EUR 37 million (31.12.2021: EUR 35 million).
 The fair value has been determined based on income approach using discounted cash flow analyses.
 The fair value measurement is based on unobservable inputs and accordingly, is classified in Level 3 in the fair value hierarchy.
 The volatility in the fair value is due to the impact of estimated cash flows and the fluctuation of the GBP/EUR exchange rate.
-Fair value of the yacht hotel as at 31, December 2021 approximates the book value of the yacht hotel.
-The management has considered the impact of Covid-19 in the fair value and continue to carefully monitor any further impact of the Covid-crisis on the fair value and thus possible impairment of the Yacht Hotel.
+Fair value of the yacht hotel as at 31, December 2022 approximates the book value of the yacht hotel.

 The calculation takes into account different scenarios for determining the residual value after the contractual lease term: its estimated terminal value at the end of the lease term and assumed continuation of the lease contract after the contractual fixed period.
-Discount rate of 7 % is based on hotel yields in London added by inflation of 2 %.
+Discount rate of 7 % is based on hotel yields in

+London added by average yearly inflation of 2 %.
 The payments for the extrapolated period include adjustment for risk of 1 %.

 The fair value measurement is prepared using unobservable inputs based on the management estimation.
 The cash flows in the discounted cash flow calculation are based on the fixed payments in the lease contract less estimated operating expenses.
-If the discount rate used in the calculation would be one percentage point lower/higher, the fair value would have been approximately 3.7 million higher / 3.1 million lower.
+If the discount rate used in the calculation would be one percentage point lower/higher, the fair value would have been approximately 3.9 million higher / 3.3 million lower.